If you’ve got OpenOffice and LibreOffice on your desktops and laptops, that’s great. But where’s the Group Policy support for OpenOffice?

-Besides, once you’re using PolicyPak to manage OpenOffice, you’ll also get to manage all your other enterprise desktop applications the same way:Flash, Java, Firefox, Lync and any custom applications you have.
+Besides, once you’re using PolicyPak to manage OpenOffice and LibreOffice, you’ll also get to manage all your other enterprise desktop applications the same way:Flash, Java, Firefox, Lync and any custom applications you have.
 They’re 100% included – absolutely free.

 It’s all included when you’re a PolicyPak Professional customer.

 PolicyPak was designed by Group Policy MVP Jeremy Moskowitz – who “wrote the book” on Group Policy, runs GPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.

 When you’re ready to get serious about managing OpenOffice and LibreOffice, PolicyPak is ready for you.

 Manage OpenOffice and LibreOffice with Group Policy video transcript